 We know that going home in as little time and pain after surgery is important to you.
 Your surgical team will help you navigate your surgery experience from the moment it’s planned through full recovery.

-Immediately after your surgery, you’ll move to the post-anesthesia care unit (PACU).
-In the PACU, surgical nursing specialists monitor your breathing, heart rate, blood pressure and temperature until you leave the unit.
+Immediately after surgery, you’ll move to the post-anesthesia care unit (PACU).
+In the PACU, surgical nursing specialists will monitor your breathing, heart rate, blood pressure and temperature until you leave the unit.

-The length of time you’re in the PACU depends on the type of anesthesia and surgery you had.
-Your nurse will encourage you to cough and take deep breaths to clear your lungs, as well as check your incision and monitor your pain.
+Your length of stay in the PACU depends on the type of anesthesia and surgery you had.
+Your nurse will encourage you to cough and take deep breaths to clear your lungs, check your incision and monitor pain.

-We’ll keep your friends and family informed as you recover from your surgery.
-And if you stay overnight in the hospital, your PACU nurse will let them know you’re ready to move to your room so they can go with you.
+At Banner Health, we believe in keeping your friends and family informed.
+With your permission, we’ll keep them posted as you recover from your surgery.
+If you stay overnight in the hospital, your PACU nurse will let your loved ones know you’re ready to move to your room so they can go with you.
 If you’re going home after surgery, your PACU nurse will let them know when you’re ready to leave.

-You must have another adult drive you home to be discharged.
-Before you leave, your nurse will go over your doctor’s instructions on:
+To be discharged from the hospital, you’ll need another adult to drive you home.
+Before discharge, your nurse will go over your doctor’s instructions on:

-A nurse will call you the day after you get home to check on you and answer any questions you have.
-Call your doctor immediately if you have:
+A nurse will call you the day after you get home to check on you and answer any questions you may have.
+You should call your doctor immediately if you experience any of the following: